nat-is-alive/je-ne-regrette-rien/README.md

+Here it is... the project nobody wanted, that nobody asked for...

 A project to retrofit Console.WriteLine from C# and System.out.println from Java to TypeScript.

 Why?
 To demonstrate the syntactic similarities of the languages, using the if statement control structure as an example.